NiclasDimitriadis/RingBufferRange/README.md

 - forward iterator type exposed to access content of ring buffer

 #### `Iterator::Iterator(ContentType* const, ContentType* const)`
-- constructor for iterator member type, takes a pointer to the base of the ring buffer and a pointer to the first enqueued element as arguments
+- constructor for iterator member type, takes a pointer to the base of the ring buffer and a pointer to the first element as arguments

 #### `Iterator::operator*`
 `ContentType& Iterator::operator*() const noexcept`